1. Industry Structure and Development :

 2. Opportunities, Threats, Risks and Concerns :

-Like in the past, the poultry sector is expected to continue to grow in the coming years.
-The National Institute of Nutritions recommended level of 180 eggs and 11 kgs. of meat as per capita consumption is providing ample scope for the future growth, since the present per capita consumption is only 91 eggs and 4.9 kgs of meat.
-From affordability point of view also, poultry meat and eggs are available at very competitive rates as compared to the other alternatives.
-Several entrepreneurs are investing regularly in the poultry sector with an aim to create high level of infrastructure to meet the ever growing market for poultry products.
-On the other hand, though the processing segment is growing steadily, cold storage capacities in large scale in all the zones are not adequately available.
-For the poultry sector, frequent increase in feed prices and intermittent fall in realisations are seen as the main risk factor.
+The poultry sector is well positioned to continue to grow in the coming years.
+The National Institute of Nutritions recommended level of 180 eggs and 11 kgs of meat as per capita consumption is providing good scope for the future growth, as compared to the present per capita consumption is only 91 eggs and 4.9 kgs of meat.
+Steady fresh investment in poultry sector and increasing production capacities from the existing players augurs well for the ever growing market for poultry products.
+However, inadequate capacities in cold storage segment for processed poultry producsts, seasonal fluctuations in demand for livestock and frequent increase in feed prices are the major risk factors for this sector.

 3. Segmentwise Performance: a.
 Poultry and Poultry Products